Pomme (singer): 2018–2020: Les failles

 In February 2018, she performed at the Café de la Danse in Paris, after having performed as an opening act for Louane and Vianney, then took the stage in La Cigale in mid-2018 and in La Trianon in early 2019.
 In 2019, she released her second studio album Les failles (2019), which was later reissued a year later.
 Described by Pomme as an album with "absolute truth and humility", she conceived it while reflecting on a breakup.
 In February 2020, she won the Victoires de la Musique award for album révélation ("newcomer album") of the year with Les failles.
 The singer later released the EP Quarantine Phone Sessions in May 2020, which she stated to be available only during the COVID-19 lockdowns.

 2021–present: Consolation

 In 2021, she was crowned artiste féminine ("female artist") of the year.
 On New Year's Day 2022, Pomme revealed plans of releasing a third studio album later that year through her Twitter account.
 Later in that month, her collaboration "Everything Matters" with Norwegian singer-songwriter Aurora was released as a single from the latter's third studio album, The Gods We Can Touch.

 In May 2022, she published the children's book Sous les paupières with French singer Pauline de Tarragon, who also did the illustrations.

-She released her album Consolation on August 26, 2022.
+She released her third studio album Consolation on August 26, 2022.

 In 2024, she released two tracks in collaboration with Japanese folk artist Ichiko Aoba, a French version of Aoba's song "Seabed Eden" and a Japanese version of Pomme's song "Grandiose".